 - Read the Troop Cookie Manager's Responsibilities

-- Be a registered River Valleys’ adult volunteer, and honor and live by the Girl Scout Promise and Law.
+- Be a registered River Valleys’ adult volunteer, and demonstrate the Girl Scout Promise and Law in your actions.

 - Read and understand the Troop Cookie Manager Guidebook.
 Contact your service unit cookie manager or Product Program at firstname.lastname@example.org with any questions.